Cyber Security

 Understanding Attack Vectors: Definitions and Importance for Business Security

-Incorporating proactive strategies like application allowlisting enables organizations to allocate resources efficiently, significantly reducing risks associated with these threat vectors.
+Incorporating proactive strategies like enables organizations to allocate resources efficiently, significantly reducing risks associated with these threat vectors.
 By staying ahead of potential threats, businesses can safeguard their operations and maintain the trust of their stakeholders.

 The center represents the main topic of attack vectors in cybersecurity.
 Each branch shows different aspects like definitions, types of threats, and strategies to defend against them.
 Follow the lines to see how each element is connected.